What types of gifts work best for hurt kids?

 Items Focused on Permanency, Connection, and Healing

 This is my most favorite section!
-It is so vital for our kids to know they belong in our family forever.
-My kids may not take care of anything else they are given, but these types of things have usually been a hit and properly cared for and cherished for many years…especially when they know they’re sincere and came from the heart
+It is vital that our kids hear the message that they belong in our family forever.
+My kids may not take care of anything else they are given, but these connection and healing type gifts have usually been a hit!
+They are the things that are properly cared for and cherished for many years, even if nothing else they own is.

-Sentimental items such as photo books (especially the big hard cover ones from places like Mixbook, Snapfish, or even your local photo center), positive affirmation books, personalized wall photos of something they love or even of themselves to hang on the wall (canvas ones are great).
+Sentimental items such as photo books (especially the big hard cover ones from places like Mixbook, Snapfish, or even your local photo center), positive affirmation books, personalized canvas wall photos of something they love or even of themselves to hang in their rooms are great!

-Personalized key chains, items inscribed with a message of love, memory boxes, time capsules, or even a can of new paint for their bedroom convey that message.
+Personalized key chains, items inscribed with a message of love, memory boxes, time capsules, or even a can of new paint to repair all the damage they’ve done in their room can also convey that message.